 One historic NCAA record that won’t be broken is the one set by Florida State‘s Marshall McDougall in 1999.

 McDougall might need some introduction.
-The Jacksonville native played high school ball in Gainesville and then two seasons at nearby Santa Fe Community College, where he turned down draft opportunities from the New York Yankees and Chicago White Sox.
+The Jacksonville, Florida native played high school ball in Gainesville and then two seasons at nearby Santa Fe Community College, where he turned down draft opportunities from the New York Yankees and Chicago White Sox.

 The second baseman then played two seasons for the Florida State University Seminoles under head coach Mike Martin, the winningest coach in NCAA baseball history.
 As a junior, he put together a First-Team All-American season in 1999: .419 batting average, 28 home runs and 106 RBIs.